 All of which sounds like I’m finding a great deal of fault.
 And I suppose I am.
 The thing is that I do still think O’Brien’s the best phone-in host currently working on British radio.
-He’s got a great voice and manner for it; he can switch tone convincingly from high-minded to low comedy; he can be both pompous and self-mocking; he’s sympathetic when he needs to be, irascible slightly more often than necessary.
+He’s got a good voice and manner for it; he can switch tone convincingly from high-minded to low comedy; he can be both pompous and self-mocking; he’s sympathetic when he needs to be, irascible slightly more often than necessary.

 Occasionally, I think he gets it wrong, as on the morning of the Grenfell Tower fire.
 And occasionally those who should be his allies also think he gets it wrong, as when, in the words of Hadley Freeman in the Guardian, he addresses women’s concerns over gender self-identity, treating the subject with ‘the blunt shouting hammer of talk radio’.
 But no one’s perfect, and part of the fun of the phone-in is disagreeing with, and even getting annoyed with, the presenter.
 The truth remains that he’s the best occupant of LBC’s morning slot since the mighty Brian Hayes himself.

 Except… Except Brexit.
 The monomania is, and there’s no polite way to say this, getting to be a little boring.
 If you disagree with him, you’ll likely be annoyed and go elsewhere, while even if you do agree, you probably don’t need to hear doom being mongered every single morning.
 And for the vast majority in the middle, it’s just, well, repetitive.
+Very, very repetitive.